mr-rohangupta/java-design-patterns/src/main/java/com/java/designpatterns/behavioralpattern/interpreterpattern/readme.md

    and four Non-terminal(AdditionExpression,DivisionExpression,MultiplicationExpression and SubtractionExpression) concrete implementations.**_

 **_ii) ExpressionParser is the class which is responsible for parsing the expression,
-    verifying the expression like whether it's an operator or operande, maintaining the stack and performing calculation._**
+    verifying the expression like whether it's an operator or operand, maintaining the stack and performing calculation._**

 **_iii) ParserUtil as the name suggests it's a utility class.
 It has two methods first is to verify that the given
      symbol is operator or not and second is based on the symbol it gives the expression object. (+ will give AdditionExpression)._**